 This one-hour practicum is designed to provide students with a specialized classroom experience tailored to meet their individualized needs.
 Students will meet with the PDS Coordinator to devise a course of study that best addresses the student's needs and the relevant course objectives.
 Prerequisites: ED 243, 320, and department recommendation.
-P/NC
+P/NC programs.
+Students will explore their own attitudes toward mathematics, plan lessons with problem solving as the primary focus, and work with school-aged pupils.
+The course is based on national and state mathematics standards.
+Prerequisites: ED 100 and 243 and MA 262, or Department Chair approval.

 ED 331 - Methods for Teaching Elementary and Middle-Level Mathematics 3 hrs.

-Spring onl
+Spring only This course examines the methods, materials, and activities that are appropriate for use in grades K-8 mathematics